NC-Book/NCB/lecturers/activities/act1.md

 This one works works best if the students haven't had much network exposure yet.

-Ask the students to name the students the following question:
+Ask your students the following:

 ## Question: What are the most important events that have happened since the year 2000?
 What were humanities greatest problems and successes over this timespan?